 Millions of traumatized children & youth in Afghanistan need to be hopeful, joyful, inspired, and invest in a bright future.
-The war, poverty, coronavirus, and the recent turmoil are imposing increasing depression & hopelessness.
+The war, poverty, coronavirus, starvation, and the cold winter are imposing increasing depression & hopelessness.
 MMCC since 2002 has been the major source of educational entertainment, fun, and hope.
 Most mainstream donors and international resources have abandoned Afghanistan.
-Join us to bring educational entertainment fun, laughter, and hope for the children.
+Join us to bring educational entertainment fun, laughter, food, and hope for the children.

 More than five million children in Afghanistan are on the brink of starvation, with the nation enduring the worst drought since records began against a backdrop of political and economic turmoil.
 We provide lunch, food packages, and food supplements for some of the most underprivileged families while mobilizing the youth to create joyful activities and bring hope into their communities.

 Charmaghz is an Afghan education non-profit based in Kabul that has run mobile libraries for marginalized children since 2018.
 Now more than ever, we believe Afghan children have a right to quality education as well as a peaceful future--both of which must begin with a strong foundation in literacy and numeracy.
 We are doubling-down on our commitment to support Afghan children to develop critical skills in reading, writing, and basic maths.
 Our country's future depends on it.